ashutoshmjain/gita/src/ananta.md

 >
 >  His stories are told, and listened by all saints — in different formats, and even more styles.

- `Hari` is a name for `Vishnu` , and all his incarnations. `Vishnu`, through his incarnations, takes consciousness to ever higher levels.
+`Hari` means one who removes darkness and obstacles.
+One who paves the path for true success by removing illusions.
+In `Rig Veda`, `Hari` is considered the first of all divine forces —  a synonym for `Vishnu` , and all his incarnations. `Vishnu`, through his incarnations, takes consciousness to ever higher levels with knowledge, intelligence and strength.
 From `Matsyavtara` to `Krishna`, `Vishnu's` incarnations kick-start a progression in civilization.

  Quote from [wikipedia](https://en.wikipedia.org/wiki/Dashavatara)